 Myth: Veterans can’t file a VA claim if their asbestos-related condition developed after their military discharge.

-Fact: Diseases related to asbestos exposure can take decades to develop, so if veterans can prove their asbestos exposure was service connected, they qualify for VA benefits.
+Fact: Diseases related to asbestos exposure can take decades to develop, so if veterans can prove their exposure was service connected, they qualify for VA benefits.

 Myth: Only veterans of the five main branches of military are eligible for benefits.